- A good work-life balance

-What does a good work-life balance look like?
+A good work-life balance

 - meeting your deadlines at work while still having time for friends and hobbies